guillermooo/sublime-undocs/source/extensibility/plugins.rst

 All new commands derive from the ``*Command`` classes defined in ``sublime_plugin`` (more on this later).

-The rest of the code is concerned with the particulars of ``TextCommand`` or with the API.
+The rest of the code is concerned with particulars of ``TextCommand`` or with the API.
 We'll discuss those topics in later sections.

 Before moving on, though, we'll look at how we invoked the new command.
 First we opened the Python console, and then we issued a call to ``view.run_command()``.
-This is rather an inconvenient way of using plugins, but it's often useful when you're in the development phase of a plugin.
-For now, keep in mind that your commands can be accessed both through key bindings and by other means, just like other commands.
+This is a rather inconvenient way of using plugins, but it's often useful when you're in the development phase of a plugin.
+For now, keep in mind that your commands can be accessed through key bindings and by other means, just like other commands.

 Conventions for Command Names
 -----------------------------

-You might have noticed that our command is defined with the name ``ExampleCommand``, but we pass the string ``example`` to the API call instead.
-This is necessary because Sublime Text normalizes command names, stripping the ``Command`` suffix and separating ``CamelCasedPhrases`` with underscores, like this: ``snake_cased_phrases``.
+You may have noticed that our command is named ``ExampleCommand``, but we passed the string ``example`` to the API call instead.
+This is necessary because Sublime Text standardizes command names by stripping the ``Command`` suffix and separating ``PhrasesLikThis`` with underscores, like so:
+``phrases_like_this``.

-New commands should follow the CamelCase pattern for class names.
+New commands should follow the same naming pattern.

 Types of Commands